-FMLA provides eligible employees with up to 12 workweeks (480 hours) of unpaid leave for certain family and medical reasons during a 12 month period.
-MCLS employees will not accrue sick leave or annual leave while on FMLA.
+FMLA provides eligible employees with up to 12 workweeks (450 hours) of unpaid leave for certain family and medical reasons during a 12 month period.
+MCLS employees will not accrue sick leave or annual leave during any period of FMLA not covered by accrued leave.
+Employees will not be paid for holidays that fall during FMLA unless the holiday falls on a day that would be covered by accruals.
 When an employee returns back to active work status their accrual rate will be adjusted, if applicable, to account for their full seniority with no penalty for time not worked while on FMLA.